-Food safety is a critical component of All Faiths Food Bank's mission.
-At least one representative from your agency is required to obtain a food handler certificate (or food manager certificate for meal sites) through an approved SafeStaff or StateFoodSafety course.
+Food safety is a critical component of our mission.
+The food we receive, store, and distribute must be as safe as possible for our clients.
+To support this, at least one representative from your agency is required to obtain a Food Handler certificate (or Food Manager certificate for meal sites) through an approved SafeStaff or StateFoodSafety course.
 This certificate provides a foundation for training other volunteers at your agency.

-General guidelines
+General Guidelines